Sifa171/businessDayDemo/README.md

 This is a short demo of OpenShift 3, as part of the so called <b>Viada JBoss Business Day 2017</b> in Frankfurt.

-The demo deals with development and operational issues too.
+This demo deals with development and operational issues too and takes roughly a hour.

  If you want to reuse this demo, just follow the [instructions][f1572854] explained at the bottom of the page.
 ## Agenda